-Besides the forces above, there are other factors to consider as you develop a brand strategy.
-These features work together to create the brand people see and experience.
+Besides the forces above, there are other factors to consider as you build a brand strategy.
+All components work together to create the brand people see and experience.

-Position describes how people perceive your business in the marketplace.
+Position describes how people perceive your business in the marketplace compared to competitors.
 Some examples of business positions are: